DIGITLab23/digitlab23.github.io/content/join/index.md

 * Your CV
 * Transcript(s)

-Please put **"DIGIT PhD Position"** in the subject line of your email.
+Please put **"DIGIT Lab PhD Position"** in the subject line of your email.

 ![alt text](group_photo.jpg)